Coronavirus - if you’re getting married

 You'll need to follow social distancing rules if you're getting married.

-The government says you can only have 30 guests at your wedding and you shouldn't have a reception or party with them.
+The government says you can't have more than 15 people at your wedding and any reception or party.

 In the United Kingdom, opposite sex couples can marry in a civil or religious ceremony.